 - After brewing, empty the grounds and rinse the pod immediately under running water.

 The cup is not as clean as espresso from a dedicated espresso machine.
 What you get is a strong, espresso-adjacent cup that is significantly better than what a pre-packed pod delivers.
-Dark and medium-dark roasts perform best, producing more crema and fuller flavor suited to the high-speed extraction of a pod machine.
+Dark and medium-dark roasts produce more crema and fuller flavor in pod machines.
 Browse Blackout Coffee premium roasts for dark roasts that perform well in this format.

 The Real Advantages